 Do you require pre-leasing before funding conversion projects?

 Pre-leasing requirements depend on project type, location, and market conditions.
-For office conversions in strong submarkets, we may not require pre-leasing for experienced developers with proven track records.
-For specialty uses, retail components, or projects in emerging areas, we may require letters of intent or pre-leasing for a portion of the space before funding conversion work.
-We evaluate each project's leasing risk individually and structure pre-leasing requirements appropriate to the specific circumstances rather than applying blanket policies.
+For creative office and maker space conversions in strong OC submarkets, our lending partners may not require pre-leasing for experienced developers with proven track records.
+For specialty uses, retail components, or projects in emerging locations, letters of intent or pre-leasing for a portion of the space may be required before construction funding releases.
+We evaluate leasing risk individually and structure requirements appropriate to the specific project rather than applying blanket policies.

 Can conversion financing include funds for tenant improvements and leasing commissions?

-Yes, we can structure conversion loans that include tenant improvement allowances and leasing commission reserves, recognizing that successful conversions require attracting quality tenants to the repositioned space.
-These funds are typically held in reserves and released as leases are signed and tenant improvements are completed.
+Yes.
+Our lending partners structure conversion loans that include tenant improvement allowances and leasing commission reserves, held in escrow and released as leases are signed and TI work is completed.
 Including leasing costs in the financing enables developers to compete effectively for tenants while preserving cash for other project needs.
-The specific amount of TI and LC reserves depends on market standards for the proposed use and the project's overall economics.
+TI and LC reserve amounts are calibrated to OC market standards for the proposed use and the overall project economics.